jhucsf/spring2022/assign/assign05.md

 The reference server implementation will reject operations in which the username and/or room name do not meet these criteria.

+## Assignment skeleton

+We have included a reasonably comprehensive assignment skeleton in the starter code to help you factor you design into manageable parts.
+You are free to change any part of the design, up to and including writing your assignment from scratch, so long as your program follows all semantics of the reference executables.
+If you elect to change the skeleton code, or the Makefile, ensure that you build executables with the sames names as the ones our Makefile builds.
+Do be especially careful if you elect to change our synchronization plans to prevent accidentally introducing sync hazards.

+Here is a description of some of the files included in the starter code:

+* `client_util.{h,cpp}` - contain utility functions that are shared between the send client and receive client.
+* `connection.{h,cpp}` - class describing a client connection.
+Used by both the receiver and the sender.
+* `csapp.{h,c}` - functions from the CS:APP3e book.
+You are free to modify
+    functions here as needed, e.g. adding const qualifiers for const correctness, but be careful if you don't completely understand the function you're changing!
+* `guard.h` - RAII style block-scoped lock.
+Creating the object aquires the lock, destroying the object (i.e. when it goes out of scope) releases the lock.
+* `message.h` - class representing the protocol message format.
+* `receiver.cpp` - contains the main function for the receiver.
+* `room.{cpp,h}` - room class used by the server.
+* `sender.cpp` - contains the main function used by the sender.
+* `server.{cpp,h}` - server class that tracks and aggregates the entire chat server's state.
+Highly recommended that you follow the sketch presented here.
+* `server_main.cpp` - Contains the main function for the server.
+If you implement `server.cpp` correctly above, you should not need to make changes to this file.

 ## Milestone 1: The clients